Skip to main content

 ROI Analysis

-The data suggests a positive return on investment within the first year after graduation, as the one-year earnings exceed the tuition cost.
+The data suggests a positive return on investment in the short term.
+The one-year earnings are significantly higher than the tuition cost.
 However, the five-year earnings are lower than the one-year earnings.
 The ten-year earnings are higher than the five-year earnings.

-The provided data does not allow for the calculation of a debt-to-income ratio or a break-even timeline.
+The provided data does not include the debt-to-income ratio or a break-even timeline.
+The graduation rate is 43.2% and the retention rate is 59.9%.

 Generated from College Scorecard & IPEDS data